OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 `revert` is the safest way to rollback changes because it does not destroy history.
 It lets you add onto a previous commit (as a new commit) while keeping all the commits that occurred in between. <!-- Mel: that last sentence wasn't super clear to me, I changed it but can you see if it is still true/accurate? -->For example, if you currently have 6 commits and you want to rollback all the changes from your previous commit, a revert will leave you with 7 commits (vs. 5 commits, which is what we would expect if history was being rewritten), with the last commit including all the rollback revisions. <!--Mel: We should make this example more clear but I'm having trouble thinking how!
 Maybe hadley's figure will help but let's talk about it?-->

 This is great because it is less risky, more honest, and will not mess up other people working in the repository.
-To use revert you will need to know the commit identifier number (called a [SHA] (<!--link to what is a shaw-->)) you want to alter.
+To use revert you will need to know the commit identifier number (called a [SHA] (https://stackoverflow.com/questions/29106996/git-what-is-a-git-commit-id)) you want to alter.
 This is available from the RStudio/Git history:

 <br>